 The importance of side administration

 A baby has an extrusion reflex which is also known as the ‘tongue thrust reflex’ and this is a protective mechanism which helps to prevent them from choking.
-If you administer small amounts of the medicine to the side of the mouth near the cheek you are bypassing this reflex which greatly increase the success rate!
-Any loss of medicine can result in a reduced dose but as you cannot measure what has been lost due to spitting etc it is not safe to give more medicine until the next regular dose is due.
+If you administer small amounts of the medicine to the side of the mouth near the cheek, you are bypassing this reflex which greatly increases the success rate!
+Any loss of medicine can result in a reduced dose but as you cannot measure what has been lost, due to spitting etc., it is not safe to give more medicine until the next regular dose is due.
 Giving an extra couple of mls could result in over-dosage.

-Scarily choking is also a risk when giving your baby food or liquids and by using a side of the cheek administration technique you are allowing your baby’s swallow reflux to cope with the small volumes of liquid you are giving them.
-For the same reason it is important to ensure your child is upright during feeding or medicine administration and never in a lying down position.
+Scarily choking is also a risk when giving your baby food or liquids.
+By using a side of the cheek administration technique, you are allowing your baby’s swallow reflux to cope with the small volumes of liquid you are giving them.
+For the same reason, it is important to ensure your child is upright during feeding or medicine administration and never in a lying down position.